Become a host family for the 2020-2021 school year.

 the YES program provides scholarships to scholarly, English-speaking high school students worldwide.
 These students are viewed as the future leaders of the world.
 Each students has been chosen for the YES program to represent their country and promote

 international understanding, development, and peace.
-Although the majority of IRIS’ YES exchange students have come from Nigeria and Tanzania, since 2012, Kennedy-Lugar Youth Exchange and Study students hail from 40 countries worldwide.
+Although the majority of IRIS’ YES exchange students have come from Nigeria and Tanzania, since 2002, Kennedy-Lugar Youth Exchange and Study students have come from 30 different countries worldwide.